LeonardoMarcatti/buzzvel/README.md

 <h3>Participants Tests</h3>
 <p>In this set of tests you will find several tests related to participants.
 Those tests are ment to create, update, read and delete (CRUD) participants on the data bank.</p>
 <h4>Create Participant Test</h4>
-<p>The first test is for the creation of participants.</p>
+<p>The first test is for the creation of participants.
+Only participants names are send here.
+For this to work there is a Data Provider named nameProvider</p>
 <h4>Get All Participants Test</h4>
 <p>In this test you will get every single participant found in data bank.</p>
 <h4>Get Participant Test</h4>
 <p>This test aim to get a single participant or a small group of participats depending on what is send as a data.
 If and id is to be sent a single participant will be retrieved.
-On the ohter hand if a name is what is sent more then one participant will be returned because the serch by name is flexible and the system will look for an name that contains a string.</p>
+On the ohter hand if a name is what is sent more then one participant will be returned because the search by name is flexible and the system will look for an name that contains a string.</p>
 <h4>Update Participant Test</h4>
 <p>This test make some changes in participants.
 Here we change participants names only and after that the test evaluates if the processes was carried out rightly.</p>
 <h4>Get All Participants After Updated Test</h4>
 <p>After updating all participants we make a double check to see if all participants involved in the update process were updated correctly.</p>

+<h3>Logout Test</h3>
+<p>The last one is testLogout.
+This test depends on login as it provides to logout with the token.
+Here the token will be invalidated and after that is no possible to use it anymore.</p>